Field Logging

 to output is currently a heuristic; if you see incorrect or missing file/line information, please file an issue.
 Thank you!

-If you want to log only sets for a specific entity type, you can pass a watches
+If you want to log only sets for a specific entity, or certain fields, you can pass a watches

 argument to the FieldLogger